dart-archive/www.dartlang.org/src/site/downloads/index.markdown

 {% comment %}
 TODO:
-* Make choosing a download trigger an analytics event.
 * Change styling to be closer to platform buttons.
   Larger font.
   Selected state should use bold font and